 This course will enable functional and technical skills for freight forwarding & shipping management.
 The material is taught as assistant & associate perspective with an emphasis on where and how specific tools can be used to improve the overall performance in the supply chain.

-Name of the Course
+Names of the Course

 National Vocational Certificate level 3, in (Logistics & Supply Chain) “Freight Forwarding & Shipping Assistant”.